 - Be clear that reducing meat or being vegetarian still contributes towards hurting animals.
 Emphasise veganism as the end goal.

 - Refrain from communicating passively (fearing to upset non vegans by withholding information about animals) or aggressively (making non vegan feel shame so they tune out the message altogether).

 - Strive to be assertive, by validating their concerns but not agreeing with them, clearly stating the facts of animal use in a respectful manner.

 - Be encouraging and hopeful for their prospect for change.
 Let them know that you believe that they can do it.

 Where can I share my ideas?

-Criticism is essential to improve our events, however, we ask that these are communicated in a respectful manner.
-It's important everyone feels valued and welcomed so all our focus and energy can be used on improving our event to help animals.
+Criticism is essential to improve our events, however, we ask that these are communicated in a peaceful, respectful manner.

 Can I help the group in a different way?